Today on Earth Eats, pickling 101 with Chef Daniel Orr. Grab some vegetables, any vegetables will do.

 Stories On This Episode

-Crop farms and livestock operations are the biggest contributors to nutrient problems in the Gulf of Mexico
+There are quite a few ways nitrogen compounds end up in drinking water, but crop farms and livestock operations are the biggest contributors to nutrient problems in the Gulf of Mexico.

 George Washington University researchers say they found a new strain of MRSA transmitted to people through consumption of infected poultry.

 The Environmental Protection Agency says that the country's most widely used weedkiller, glyphosate, does not cause cancer.
 The chemical has been under intense international scrutiny.